virtualstate/focus/README.md

 Because we can expose a bit more information with `descendantsSettled`, you can also access the parent of an individual status object.

+This is helpful when re-creating a tree from these descendants, or creating associations between them.

 ```typescript jsx
 snapshot = await descendantsSettled(tree);
 ok(snapshot[1].status === "fulfilled");
 ok(snapshot[2].parent === snapshot[1].value);
 ```

+This can also be accessed using through the `for await` pattern:

 ```typescript jsx
 for await (snapshot of descendantsSettled(tree)) {